As it moves into Europe, Netflix orders Judd Apatow comedy series 'Love'

-LOS ANGELES (Reuters) - Netflix on Tuesday said it has ordered two seasons of a romance comedy by Hollywood hitmaker Judd Apatow as the online streaming service ramps up its original programming while it expands into France and Germany.
+LOS ANGELES, Sept 16 (Reuters) - Netflix on Tuesday said it has ordered two seasons of a romance comedy by Hollywood hitmaker Judd Apatow as the online streaming service ramps up its original programming while it expands into France and Germany.

 “Love,” which will star American actors Paul Rust and Gillian Jacobs, is scheduled to debut in 2016 and will be licensed globally, the network said.
 It will have 10 episodes per season.